liumapp/DNSBee/README.md

 # DNSBee

-A dns manager , work with DNSBrood , under developing ... plz don't use right now
+A dns manager , work with DNSBrood

 ### how to use